Overview of Cryptosporidia in Animals

 Cryptosporidia are microscopic parasites that can infect the intestines of humans and animals, causing a disease called cryptosporidiosis.

-How is Cryptosporidia transmitted?
+How are cryptosporidia transmitted?

 The main routes of transmission are direct contact with infected animals, ingestion of contaminated water and feed, contact with contaminated surfaces and objects and, in rare cases, airborne transmission.